PyLink/PyLink/docs/technical/hooks-reference.md

 - **SAVE**: `{'target': 'UID8', 'ts': 1234567892, 'oldnick': 'Abracadabra'}`
     - For protocols that use TS6-style nick saving.
 During nick collisions, instead of killing the losing client, servers that support SAVE will send such a command targeting the losing client, which forces that user's nick to their UID.
+    - As of 1.1.x, SAVE is also used internally to alert plugins of nick collisions, when protocol modules receive a user introduction for a nick that already exists.

 - **SVSNICK**: `{'target': 'UID1', 'newnick': 'abcd'}`
     - PyLink does not comply with SVSNICK requests, but instead forwards it to plugins that listen for it.